Mushymato/DynamicItemSpriteCompositor/docs/colortags.md

 These are colors assigned by game depending on the preserve item's context tags, though mods could potentially add more colors.

 You can use the values listed here the [`RequiredColor`](./author-guide.md#SpriteIndexRule) field.
 In cases where it is a monogame color, the exact name is listed.
-Both RBG and named color work fine.
+Both RGB and named color work fine as value of `RequiredColor`.

 | Tag | Color |
 | --- | ----- |